-Planning a little girl’s first birthday party os a tricky one.
+Planning a little girl’s first birthday party is a tricky one.
 After coordinating countless milestone celebrations I’ve seen what truly delights families.
 And on the other side I know what leads to overwhelmed babies and stressed parents!

 So I’m going to try my best to help with some first birthday ideas that actually work, tested through years of party planning successes (and a few memorable mishaps).